lgilchrist/how_to_get_your_first_100_users/deck.md

 # 4: Thoughtful Auto-respond
 - Thanks for signing up!
-- I'm Michael Bluth, founder of Paradise Valley Salad Dressing Co.
+- I'm Michael Bluth, founder of Sudden Valley Salad Dressing Company
 - We're not quite ready for prime time yet
 - We expect to launch...
-- In the interim, please do this:
+- In the interim, please do this

 ---